swilgosz/hanamimastery/data/episodes/53-advanced-forms-in-hanami.md

 </span>
 ```

 [🎬 25] Now let's look at error checks.
 There are two places that check if the field is an error, so let's extract this out too.
+It comes with setting up dynamic set of classes for the control field that can be extracted to a variable together.

 ```ruby
 <%